• Skip to primary navigation

 TurboTax vs. Cash App Taxes

-Cash App Taxes is the newest tax software option, but it's also the only option that is truly free for both Federal and State tax returns.
+Cash App Taxes is a relatively new tax filing platform, and it’s one of the few options out there that is truly free for both federal and state tax returns.

 File your taxes with Cash App Taxes >>